 Also until I scored my Puch, I didn’t realize that the top and down tubes were both floval (flat oval).
 They just appeared round to me all this time.
 I also didn’t remember the cool lil gusset behind the seat clamp area.
 Very trick.

 This ad is the earliest Puch advertisement I could find.
 It is from the December 1979 issue of “Bicycle Motocross Action” magazine.
 The model is the “new” Challenger MX.
 It features a Magnesium Alloy (Magalloy) frame.
 It has alloy hubs, Ashtubula cranks, V bars and a alloy SR stem, 4130 seat post, what looks to be front and rear Shimano or Dia Compe brakes and a Kashimax seat.

 The frame is lugged and to me it looks identical to a Scorpion or Cycle Pro.
 I bet they all came from the same factory and may indeed by the same frame.

 Frank was a Redline (Eds Bike Shop) rider late in 1978, but must have moved on to Puch for early 1979.
 This picture was taken Opening Day at Craigmeur Raceway in New Jersey.
 The race must have been like a national as it had over 500 racers!
 It shows Frank in first on the inside sporting his new #1 plate.
-Barry See I think is the Powerlite rider on the outside.
+Brad See (18G) is the Powerlite rider on the outside.
 Im not sure who the other Puch rider is in the background.
 But riding Puch colors and running the 28G plate means he musta been pretty fast also.
 I will try to find out, if anyone else knows or has any Puch pictures or info please contribute.